 All windows and glazing shall be demonstrably responsive to the context.
 Windows in general shall be square or rectangular and proportioned similar to adjacent structures.
-Curtain wall or strip windows shall be limited to facades facing the existing hospital and areas of secondary entrance.
+Curtain wall or strip windows shall be limited to facades facing the existing hospital and portions of facades in direct line of sight with any vehicular point of entry into the site.